parallelchain-io/parallelchain-docs/docs/introduction.md

   - Biconomy.com
   - Letsexchange.io
 - **Participating in the Ecosystem**: Developers, validators, and ecosystem participants can earn XPLL through their contributions to the network, including running nodes, participating in governance, or building decentralized applications (dApps).

+## ParallelChain Foundation
+The continued development of ParallelChain is supported by the ParallelChain Foundation, an independent governance body based in Switzerland, and it is dedicated to increasing awareness and growing a strong builder community for ParallelChain.